 You can learn more about Sensorimotor Art Therapy at the Institute for Sensorimotor Art Therapy & School of Initiatic Art Therapy at this link.
 For more information about this course, please also see this page on our website.

 Both courses are open to counselors, social workers, psychologists, marriage and family therapists, expressive arts therapists, expressive arts facilitators, creative arts therapists and graduate students.
 Objectives and Agenda to follow soon!
 Right now, you can register to secure a space as seating will be limited.

 Sensorimotor Art Therapy Approach to Bilateral Body Mapping qualifies for a total of 12 continuing education credits [or 6 hours per day; international participants often call these professional development units].
-Visual Journaling and Expressive Arts: Arts-Based Narrative Approaches to Self-Regulation and Meaning-Making qualifies for 18 hours of continuing education credits [6 hours per day].
+Visual Journaling and Expressive Arts: Arts-Based Narrative Approaches to Self-Regulation and Stress Reduction-Level One Certification qualifies for 18 hours of continuing education credits [6 hours per day].
 A $20 fee is charged for a certificate for processing each course [you can pay with cash or check at the workshop].

 Counselors/National Board for Certified Counselors (NBCC).
 Trauma-Informed Practices and Expressive Arts Therapy Institute has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6557.
 Programs that do not qualify for NBCC are clearly identified.
 Trauma-Informed Practices and Expressive Arts Therapy Institute is solely responsible for all aspects of the programs.